 Stay up to date on the new coronavirus disease (COVID-19) with information from St. Lawrence Health System.
 Our number one priority is to help protect the community, patients, and employees.

 For urgent questions or concerns, call NYS's hotline: 1-888-364-3065.

-Call St. Lawrence Health System's Testing Hotline at: (315) 261-6240 or St. Lawrence County Department of Health at: (315) 229-3448 if you have symptoms (including fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, cough, shortness of breath, unexplained severe fatigue, and/or loss of taste or smell); concerned travel, concerned exposure; and/or have a referral from the St. Lawrence County Department of Health.
+We also continue to test individuals who have been in direct contact with a person known to be COVID-19 positive, individuals who are experiencing symptoms of COVID-19 (including fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, cough, shortness of breath, unexplained severe fatigue, and/or loss of taste or smell), and individuals who have a referral from the St. Lawrence County Department of Health.

 Learn more about our Testing Centers, including how to acquire an appointment.